-15 Prostate Cancer Facts You Simply Can't Ignore
+Top Prostate Cancer Facts You Simply Can't Ignore

 Prostate cancer results from the growth of abnormal cells in the prostate gland, usually occurs in older men, and is the most common (non-skin) cancer in U.S. men.
 The prostate gland produces fluid that makes up part of the semen and is about the size of a walnut.
 It is located below the bladder and in front of the rectum.

 Is Prostate Cancer Screening Needed?

 Screening is when your doctor looks for cancer before you have any symptoms.
 This can help find cancer at an early stage when it may be easier to treat.

-- The U.S. Preventive Services Task Force (USPSTF) updated their prostate cancer screening recommendations in April 2017.
-The USPSTF, after reviewing follow-up evidence, is now recommending that men aged 55 to 69 have a discussion with their doctor about the pros and cons of PSA screening to determine if it is an appropriate preventive test.
-Previously, in 2012, the USPSTF recommended against PSA screening.
+- The U.S. Preventive Services Task Force (USPSTF) updated their prostate cancer screening recommendations in May 2018.
+USPSTF, after reviewing evidence, is now recommending that men aged 55 to 69 have a discussion with their doctor about the pros and cons of PSA screening to determine if it is an appropriate preventive test in their case.
+(Grade level C).

 How are Screening Tests for Prostate Cancer Performed?

 A digital rectal exam (DRE) is an exam of the rectum where the doctor inserts a lubricated, gloved finger into the lower part of the rectum to feel for lumps or enlargement in the prostate gland.

 What Increases My Chances of Having Prostate Cancer?

 Roughly 1 out of every 9 men will be diagnosed with prostate cancer during a lifetime.